Before Install: Inspection

 Upon arrival to your home, our installers will begin laying down plastic and cloth tarps anywhere in or around the home they will be working.
 This includes taping off areas of the home where overspray may occur to ensure a total cleanup after the install.

 Before the installation of new materials can begin we will make sure that your walls are in the best shape possible.
 This includes installing vapor barriers, when applicable, to prevent the growth of mold or mildew.
 If we are installing insulation into closed walls this is when pieces of siding will be carefully removed and smalls holes will be drilled into the outer walls.
 If the old insulation needs to be removed this is when it will be disposed of.

 The installation phase will vary depending on what type of insulation you are having installed.

 With dense pack insulation, our crew will use a hose to pump the insulation into the wall via small holes drilled on the outside.
 A blower machine in the truck will break up the insulation and send it running through the hose into your walls.
 It will be pumped into your wall until it is packed tightly with insulation, creating a dense thermal barrier.
 Then our crew will seal up the holes created to fill the wall cavities.

-Batt insulation is generally used on new construction and areas where the walls are not sealed.
+Batt insulation is generally used in new construction and areas where the walls are not sealed.
 The insulant will be measured and cut to size and fitted between the studs along your wall.
 A moisture barrier will be affixed to the insulant to protect your home from water damage.

-As with batt insulation spray foam is used on open wall cavities, and like blown-in this insulant utilizes hoses.
-These hoses will be smaller than the blown in type and will work in unison to mix and apply the insulant allowing it to cover and expand onto the surface of your attic.
-Due to the toxic fumes present during installation, it is recommended that your home stay vacant for a full 24 hours after installation.
+As with batt insulation, spray foam is used on open wall cavities, and like blown-in this insulant utilizes hoses.
+These hoses will be smaller than the blown-in type and will work in unison to mix and apply the insulant allowing it to cover and expand onto the surface of your attic.
+Due to the toxic fumes present during installation, it is recommended that your home remain vacant for a full 24 hours after installation.